rotem-shalev/Ham2Pose/README.md

 $ pip3 install requirements.txt
 ```

-2. Prepare the data: download the keypoints from [this](https://drive.google.com/file/d/1XpE1DHH9no7jxgLtIf
--ZQdN4yqHakSfB/view?usp
-=sharing) link.
-The HamNoSys and urls for the original videos can be found in `data/data.json`.
-To train using
- different data, download the videos and use [OpenPose](https://github.com/CMU
+2. Prepare new data: To train the model using data that isn't part of our dataset, download the videos and use
- -Perceptual-Computing-Lab/openpose) to extract body, face, and hands keypoints from them (137 in total).
+ [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to extract body, face, and hands keypoints from them (137 in total).

 ## Train